gskleres/FruityMod-StS/README.md

 * ModTheSpireLib (whatever version is associated with your version of ModTheSpire)

 ### Building ##
-1. Modify `pom.xml` to point to the location you've placed the dependencies
-2. Copy `desktop-1.0.jar` from your Slay the Spire folder into `../_lib` relative to the repo.
-3. Decompile `desktop-1.0.jar` with `java -jar "cfr_0_124.jar" --comments false --showversion false --caseinsensitivefs true --outputdir "decompiled" --jarfilter com.megacrit.cardcrawl.* "desktop-1.0.jar"`
-4. Run `mvn package` to make the jar `FruityMod.jar` in the `targets` directory
+1. Run `mvn package` to make the jar `FruityMod.jar`.
+Maven will automatically move this jar into your mod folder, so that you can test it out by playing a game.

 #### Building in Eclipse ###
 1. Right click on the project in eclipse then go to `configure` and `convert to maven project`